AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 To view a team’s skill status, follow the below steps:

-1. Click **Team Skills**&nbsp;from the left pane under My Team View section.&nbsp;
+1. Click **Team Skills** from the left pane under My Team View section.
-1. To view the skills displayed, click the skill filter and select one from the drop-down list.&nbsp;
+1. To view the skills displayed, click the skill filter and select one from the drop-down list.
 1. To select a level(Level 1, Level 2, or Level 3), click the level drop-down menu.
 1. Based on the skill and level selected, a graph with its skill status is displayed.
 On hovering the graph, you can view the following percentages of the skill status: **In progress** and **Achieved**.